na-teag/editeur-AEF/README.md

 ## Unit tests
 The project contain a file named *tests.py* that execute all the functions of the program and check the result to detect any inconsistency.

+# Editing functions : details
+## Minimalize an FA
+The functions to change an automate into a minimal one are in the file minimal.py The functions are an adaption an adaption of Moore's algorithme explain here: https://home.mis.u-picardie.fr/~leve/Enseign/LF1415/chapitre5_LF.pdf (page 28)
+### Function isMinimal :
+This function allows the user to check if the automate is a minimalized one or not.
+It returns True or False
+### Function  MooreMinimal :

+This function calculates a new bilan (partition) using the Moore minimization algorithm.
+1. The function initializes the alphabet and an outcome dictionary based on the provided starting bilan.

+2. Update Outcome with Transitions

+3. Count Different Arrangements

+4. Recursively Call the Function: If the new bilan is the same as the starting bilan, return the final outcome.
+Otherwise, recursively call the function with the new bilan.

+### Function toMinimal :

+This function creates a minimalistic version of the input automate using the Moore minimization algorithm.
+1. Create Start Bilan where each state is represented as a list with the first element being 1 if the state is a final state, and 0 otherwise.

+2. Use the MooreMinimal function to calculate the minimalized map.

+3. Create a table to map unique IDs to state names.

+4. Initialize the new automate structure.
+Iterate over IDs and create states in the new automate.
+Mark initial and final states accordingly.

+5. Iterate over the minimalized map and create transitions in the new automaton.

+### Function minimal :

+## Concatenation of two FAs
+The functions in this file create a new automate as the outcome of the concatenation of two automates.
+This algorithme is an adapation of the one explain here: https://www.desmontils.net/emiage/Module209EMiage/c5/Ch5_10.htm (section 10.2)
+### Function concat
+- this automate has a new structure which includes :
+    - "Alphabet": Union of the alphabets of automate1 and automate2.
+    - "Etats": A dictionary representing states in the new automaton.
+    - "Etats_initiaux": An empty list for initial states.
+    - "Etats_finaux": An empty list for final states.

+2. Create State Mappings (oldToNew1 and oldToNew2):

+- These two dictionaries (oldToNew1 and oldToNew2) will store mappings from the old state names to the corresponding new state names in automateFinal.
+This is necessary because when combining two automates, we need to ensure that the state names are unique across both automate.
+* For each state in automate1, a new state is created in automateFinal with a unique name (e.g., "e0", "e1", etc.).
+The transitions and properties of the state are copied to the new state in automateFinal.
+The mapping (oldToNew1) is updated to link the old state name to the new state name.

+* Similarly, for each state in automate2, a new state is created in automateFinal with a unique name.
+The transitions and properties of the state are copied to the new state in automateFinal.
+The mapping (oldToNew2) is updated to link the old state name to the new state name.

+3. Update the transitions in automateFinal by replacing old state names with the new state names.
+4. Copy transitions from the initial state of automate2 to the final state of automate1.
+5. Update the initial states and final states lists in automateFinal based on the mappings.
+6. Remove the initial states of automate2 from automateFinal and replace them with the final states of automate1.

+### Function concatener

+## Product of two FAs
+The functions in this file create a new automate as the outcome of the product of two automates.
+This algorithme is an adapation of the one explain here: https://www.desmontils.net/emiage/Module209EMiage/c5/Ch5_10.htm (section 10.4)

+### Function calculLineProduct

+This function calculates a line (a set of transitions) for the product of two automates.

+The function initializes an empty dictionary line where each key represents a symbol in the alphabet, and each value is a list of two lists.
+The first list corresponds to transitions from automate1, and the second list corresponds to transitions from the second automate2.
+If a symbol is present in the transition set of the current state for the respective automaton, add the transitions to the corresponding list in the line dictionary.
+The resulting line dictionary contains information about the transitions for each symbol in the alphabet from the states in stateList.

+### Function product
+This function performs the product of two automates.
+The function initializes the alphabet as the union of alphabets from automate1 and automate2.
+Lists existingSet and newAutomateBP are initialized to keep track of existing sets of states and the blueprint for the new automaton.

+1. Collect the initial states of each automate (automate1 and automate2).

+2. Initialize the existingSet list with the starting state of each automate as the first set.

+3. For each existing set, calculate transitions using calculLineProduct and add it to the newAutomateBP list.

+4. Check for new sets generated during the process.

+5. Create a new automate based on the collected information.States are created based on the sets in newAutomateBP, and transitions are added accordingly.

+### Function produit :